OlgaCarvalho/beautiful-jekyll/_posts/2022-06-05-cyberdefenders-cybercorp2-part1.md

 ![image-20220518194754074](/assets/img/image-20220518194754074.png)

-Loking at the logs above, we see a NetworkConnection event to our suspicious domain and then a file named `FontStyles[1].dotm` (with hash = 65df8039cbd1b3fb40a1cc9198c2ba314dd38ff7d301ee475327d438346d96af) being opened at `AppData\Local\Microsoft\Windows\INetCache\IE` (a Windows cache that contains Internet files).
+Looking at the logs above, we see a NetworkConnection event to our suspicious domain and then a file named `FontStyles[1].dotm` (with hash = 65df8039cbd1b3fb40a1cc9198c2ba314dd38ff7d301ee475327d438346d96af) being opened at `AppData\Local\Microsoft\Windows\INetCache\IE` (a Windows cache that contains Internet files).

 ✅ 188.135.15.49, 65df8039cbd1b3fb40a1cc9198c2ba314dd38ff7d301ee475327d438346d96af